Need help on all things about repairing leaking roofs?

 On a tiled roof, the flashings go under the roof tiles and leaves and debris can cause blockages and water leaks – so regular cleaning is required.
 To see how leaves and debris can cause a skylight to leak, go to the “FAQ – why does my skylight leak page”

 Velux certainly makes a nice range of skylights – but they are ‘highly engineered’.

 This means a complex installation process that can easily go wrong.

 We mostly get asked to try and repair leaking Velux skylights that have been incorrectly installed.
 Sometimes, it is so complicated that we eventually have to give up…

 Factories use skylights to save on their electricity bills.
 But factory skylights are not the same as typical domestic skylights.

 Instead, they use roof sheets made of fibreglass that are shaped just like the roof sheeting.
-Sometimes polycarbonate roof sheeting ( eg. Laserlite) is used.
+Sometimes polycarbonate roof sheeting ( eg. Suntuf) is used.

 Sometimes, polycarbonate roof sheets can also be used in a domestic roof to form a skylight strip – much cheaper than a dome skylight.